umtclskn/ros2_kitti_publishers/README.md

 # ROS2 Kitti Dataset Publishers

 Sample ROS2 publisher application that transforms and publishes the Kitti Dataset into the ROS2 messages.
-The main ROS2 messages are published PointCloud2, Image, Imu, and MarkerArray.
+The published ROS2 messages are mainly PointCloud2, Image, Imu, and MarkerArray.
 Also, this codebase can provide information on how to broadcast messages, configure CmakeList.txt, and package configurations for your basic and ROS2 projects.
 You can use dummy the Kitti dataset to generate Perception, Planning, or Controller outputs in the Autonomous Robotics lifecycle.
-It was written for ROS2 and C++ learning purposes, not with a library logic.
+It was written for only learning purposes, not as a library logic.

 ---